HelloJavaWorld123/reactive-streams-jvm/CONTRIBUTING.md

     * clarify how pull requests should look like
     * describe the acceptance process
-    * define the Copyright Statement signing process
+    * define the Contributor License Agreement signing process

 ## Performing Official Releases